wesbitty/wesbitty/CONTRIBUTING.md

 #### Installing packages

-Installing a package with NPM workspaces requires you to add the `-w` flag to tell NPM which workspace you want to install into.
+Installing a package with NPM workspaces requires you to add the `--workspace` flag to tell NPM which workspace you want to install into.
 Do not install dependencies in their local folder, install them from the route using the `--workspace` flag.

 The format is: `npm install <package name> --workspace=<workspace to install in>`.